safajabbar5/AlarmClock/README.md

 ## Instructions for Grader

-- You can generate the first required action related to the user story by clicking on the set Alarms button.
+- You can generate the first action related to the user story by clicking on the set Alarms button.
-- You can generate the second required action related to the user story by clicking on the remove Alarms button.
+- You can generate the second action related to the user story by clicking on the remove Alarms button.
 - You can locate my visual component after the alarm rings.
 - You can save the state of my application by clicking on the save alarm button or after setting ur alarms.
 - You can reload the state of my application by clicking on the load alarms button.